SaadTalaat/CATernel/README.md

 ---

 ### How to Contribute ###
+* Contribution:
-Contribution requires good familarity with OS concepts and implementation.
+requires good familarity with OS concepts and implementation.
 Documentation available on CATernel-Doc repo, you can contribute as far as you can understand the project structure.
 You'll be using:-
     - Git [Obviously]
     - x86 emulator (bochs/qemu)
     - gnu autotools, binutils
 ---

 ### To be supported ###
     Refer to TODO
 ---

 ### Notes ###